powerupcloud/kubernetes-spot-webinar/README.md

 ```

 ## Sample Application
-The sample is a application composed of 4 seperate microservices:
+The sample application is composed of 4 seperate microservices:
 <img src="images/withistio.svg"/>